PremDhakad07/Hotel-Management-System/README.md

-#  Hotel Management System (HMS) in Java (Single File Edition)
+#  Hotel Management System (HMS) in Java

 ## Project Title
 **Hotel Management System (HMS)**

 ## Overview of the Project
 The Hotel Management System is a console-based application built using **Java** that automates core hotel operations.
 It allows staff to efficiently manage room inventory, handle guest reservations (booking, check-in, check-out), and automatically generate billing invoices.
-This version demonstrates a compact implementation where all Model, Service, and Application logic are contained within a **single runnable Java file**, primarily for project submission purposes.
+This version demonstrates a compact implementation where all Model, Service, and Application logic are contained within a **Java file**, primarily for project submission purposes.

 ## Features
 * **Room Management:** View status and details of all available and occupied rooms.